introlatin/introlatin.github.io/docs/03-homework/answer-key.md

 2. videō -> corpus __________.
 corpus **vīsum est**.
 "The body was seen" or "The bull has been seen."

-    * Note: The passive voice here can technically mean translations like "The body *seemed*" or "The body *has seemed*."
+    * Note: The passive voice here can technically yield translations like "The body *seemed*" or "The body *has seemed*."
 The nature of a linking verb like "seem", however, often expects a predicate nominative, while a passive verb like "was seen" can complete a thought in and of itself.
 The lack of a predicate nominative (e.g., "The body seemed *large*") makes "seemed" a less attractive option in terms of translation.
+    * Note 2: Don't be fooled by the -us ending on **corpus**: its dictionary entry is **corpus, corporis, n. - "body"**, meaning that it's a neuter noun.

 3. audiō -> verba __________.
 verba **audīta sunt**.
 "The words were heard" or "The words have been heard."

+    * Note: Again, be aware of the gender of your noun -- the -a ending on **verbum, verbī, n. - "word"**, a 2nd declension *neuter* noun, means not only that your participle must be **neuter plural** but also that your form of **esse** has to be **3rd plural**.

 4. relinquō -> via __________.
 via **relicta est**.
 "The road was left" or "The road has been left."

+    * Note: This noun, on the other hand, is a first declension noun (**via, viae, f. - "road"**), making the subject (and thus your participle) **feminine singular** and your form of **esse** **3rd singular**.

 5. interficere -> ducēs __________.
 ducēs **interfectī sunt**.
 "The leaders were killed" or "The leaders have been killed."